EU lawmakers lift the immunity of 3 Catalan separatists

 Puigdemont’s lawyer in Spain, Gonzalo Boye, announced that the former Catalan president is going to appeal the assembly’s decision to the EU’s higher courts in Luxembourg.

-Spain’s Foreign Minister Arancha González-Laya said the assembly’s decision showed that Puigdemont and his two aides can’t shield behind their legislative seat to avoid appearing before the national justice.
+Spain’s Foreign Minister Arancha González Laya said the assembly’s decision showed that Puigdemont and his two aides can’t shield behind their legislative seat to avoid appearing before the national justice.
 In a video statement, González Laya also said the decision meant that “the problems of Catalonia are solved in Spain, they are not solved in Europe.”

-Dolors Montserrat, a European lawmaker with the center-right European People’s Party and a former Cabinet member of the Spanish administration that ousted Puigdemont, told TVE: “Spain wins, Europe wins, democracy wins.”
+Dolors Montserrat, a European lawmaker with the center-right European People’s Party and a former Cabinet member of the Spanish administration that ousted Puigdemont, told Spanish broadcaster TVE: “Spain wins, Europe wins, democracy wins.”
 She added the decision certified that Puigdemont is “a fugitive who has to answer before Spanish courts.”

+Iratxe Garcia Perez, the leader of the S&D socialist group said “the European Parliament doesn’t judge anybody.
+We just guarantee that justice does its job.
+A clear majority, absolute majority of the parliament, supported the fact that Spanish justice should be able to do its job.”

 Despite the wide margin to lift the three lawmakers’ immunity, Boye said the assembly’s backing wasn’t as overwhelming as Spain wanted it to be.